HarryRosen/analytics-shiny-sample/README.md

 ### How to submit

+> In the event you've been sent a UUID, be sure to **include it in the comment to your pull request.** If you have not been sent a UUID, **ensure that we have a way to contact you directly.**

 To send us your submission, complete the following:

 1. checkout your custom branch (e.g. [username]); checkout feature and bug branches from your custom branch [if applicable] (e.g. [username]-[#id])